We are in the process of making finding aids to our collections available online. For more information please contact the archivist.

 The records of the trustees include minutes, directories, reports, and miscellaneous financial materials, as well as clippings and biographical information about board members.

 2.4 Board of overseers, 1986–2006

 The records of the board of overseers contain minutes, directories, and information about its members and meetings.

 The Mary Louise Curtis Bok foundation records include minutes, directories, information about its members, financial ledgers and reports, and limited correspondence.

 3.2 Office of the dean, 1924–1959, 1980–2013

 The early records of the dean’s office (1924–1959) include annual reports, lists of graduates, and student award records.
 The annual reports, which are partly restricted, contain statistical information about students, faculty, and staff, as well as applications and dismissals.
 The later records (1980–2011) include student handbooks, calendars, miscellaneous memos, correspondence, and event files.
-In addition, they include records and correspondence concerning the Middle School Association of Colleges and Schools (MSA), the Commission of Higher Education (CHE), and the National Association of Schools of Music (NASM), including self-studies and evaluation reports.
+In addition, they include records and correspondence concerning the Middle States Association of Colleges and Schools (MSA), the Commission of Higher Education (CHE), and the National Association of Schools of Music (NASM), including self-studies and evaluation reports.